MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/canimationstoryboardeventhandler-class.md

 ## <a name="requirements"></a>Gereksinimler

-**Üstbilgi:** afxanimationcontroller.h
+**Üstbilgi:** afxanimationcontroller. h

-## <a name="canimationstoryboardeventhandlercanimationstoryboardeventhandler"></a><a name="canimationstoryboardeventhandler"></a>CAnimationStoryboardEventHandler::CAnimationStoryboardEventHandler
+## <a name="canimationstoryboardeventhandlercanimationstoryboardeventhandler"></a><a name="canimationstoryboardeventhandler"></a> CAnimationStoryboardEventHandler::CAnimationStoryboardEventHandler

-CAnimationStoryboardEventHandler nesnesi oluşturuyor.
+Bir CAnimationStoryboardEventHandler nesnesi oluşturur.

 ```
 CAnimationStoryboardEventHandler();
 ```

-## <a name="canimationstoryboardeventhandlercreateinstance"></a><a name="createinstance"></a>CAnimationStoryboardEventHandler::CreateInstance
+## <a name="canimationstoryboardeventhandlercreateinstance"></a><a name="createinstance"></a> CAnimationStoryboardEventHandler:: CreateInstance

-CAnimationStoryboardEventHandler geri çağırma bir örneği oluşturur.
+CAnimationStoryboardEventHandler geri çağrısının bir örneğini oluşturur.

 ```
 static COM_DECLSPEC_NOTHROW HRESULT CreateInstance(